-- 24. Causeway Coast & Glens Borough Council has been designated for inclusion in the Whole of Government Accounts (WGA) by DFP under section 15(1) of the Government Resources and Accounts Act (Northern Ireland) 2001.
-As such, Causeway Coast & Glens Borough Council is required to provide a WGA return to DFP as directed. - 25.
-The Causeway Coast & Glens Borough Council is deemed by DFP to be a 'WGA Minor Body' and as such has limited reporting requirements and does not require an audit of the WGA returns.
+- 24. The Council has been designated for inclusion in the Whole of Government Accounts (WGA) by DoF under section 15(1) of the Government Resources and Accounts Act (Northern Ireland) 2001.
+As such, the Council is required to provide a WGA return to DoF as directed. - 25.
+The Council is deemed by DoF to be a 'WGA Minor Body' and as such has limited reporting requirements and does not require an audit of the WGA returns.
 Minor Body status is subject to review each year.